cobobc/milestone_project_2/README.md

 ## Features

 The features throughout the site are used mininal text and larger text for clear navigation from quiz to quiz.
+Use of Bootstrap Jumbotrons helped achieve this idea.

 ### Existing Features